bablr-lang/bablr-vm/README.md

 This project uses the [debug](https://www.npmjs.com/package/debug) package.
 To debug the code, set `DEBUG=cst-tokens` in your environment.
 This will provide highly useful stack traces for debugging the grammar which, due to language limiations, are an all-or-nothing affair.
 The only possible place to generate such stack traces is before we know that there is an error!

+## Will cst-tokens support my language?

+`cst-tokens` doesn't support languages per se: its grammars provide support for the different AST structures that different parsers output.
+To use `cst-tokens` with a particular language you'll need a matched parser/grammar combination.
+Grammars are relatively easy (but not completely trivial) to create, and can be made for any AST structure which satisfies the following conditions:

+- The AST is tree structured: it contains no cycles
+- The AST consists of node objects each with a `node.type`
+- Arrays of nodes have elements in their source order.

 ## Usage

 ```js